sander/doc-packager/README.md

 ## How it works

 Create a manifest file `Docpkg.toml` in your project root directory.
-In your continuous integration workflow, call `docpkg publish`.
+In your continuous integration workflow, call `docpkg publish .`.

 This publishes the three listed files from your working directory to the origin repository on branch `docpkg/my-package-name/<branch-name>`, where `<branch-name>` is the name of your current working branch.
 This enables easy access to documentation generated during continuous integration.